MLOps-Project-KNDS/docs/serving/frontend/README.md

 ![](../../img/serving.png)

-Additionally, to tabs, we can add a Deploy button to enter a configuration page for adding a new model.
+Additionally to tabs, we add a `Deploy` button to enter a configuration page for adding a new model.

 ## Tools